Inedo/inedo-docs/UPack/universal-packages/validation-security/repackaging-auditing.md

 sequence: 10
 ---

-- Through prerelease versioning, it's clear to everyone which packages are release-quality and what is not ready for release.
-- Like all software, it is important to create several prerelease packages that are tested and validated prior to creating the final, stable package.
-- You can use different prerelease versions for this purpose; for example
+Through prerelease versioning, it's clear to everyone which packages are release-quality and what is not ready for release.
+Like all software, it is important to create several prerelease packages that are tested and validated prior to creating the final, stable package.
+You can use different prerelease versions for this purpose; for example
 - `ProfitCalc 3.2.4-ci.54` may signify a package created on ci server (build # 54).
 - `ProfitCalc 3.2.4-beta.2` may signify a second beta version that customers may test.
 - `ProfitCalc 3.2.4-rc.1` may signify a package is ready for final release, pending some last-minute testing.
 - `ProfitCalc 3.2.41` is the production, release-quality package.

-- This versioning methodology is something that both the business and development can understand.
+This versioning methodology is something that both the business and development can understand.
 Of course, there's just one small technical problem: How do you know when to create CI, beta, release candidate, and stable packages?
-- It's impossible to know.
-This is where repackaging comes in.
+It's impossible to know.
+This is where **Repackaging** comes in.

 ## From Prerelease to Stable
-First, a quick review on the some basic rules about packaging and software development; these are discussed at length in our book [Continuously Scale and Continuously Deliver with a Universal Package Manager](i requested link from rachel..  will be pubished soon.)
+There are some basic rules regarding packaging and software development that our industry tends to follow closely.
 1. Packages are immutable.
 Once published, a package file should never be modified.
 This means you can't "edit" a version number of a package because the version number is part of the metadata embedded in the file.
 2. Software should never be deployed to a production environment without being tested thoroughly.
 3. Rebuilding source code can produce different software.
 We talked about _dependency hell_ in chapter three, but it’s also possible that a different version of the compiler will treat source code differently.
-4. You can't release a prerelease package.
-This is just common sense.
+4. A prerelease package should never be released.

+These are discussed at length in our book [Continuously Scale and Continuously Deliver with a Universal Package Manager](linkComingSoon)

 Given these rules, it seems nearly impossible to create a logical pipeline that both the business and development can understand and follow.

 This is where repackaging comes in.
-It's a process where you create a new package from an existing package using exactly the same content.
-This will also need to follow a secure work flow to prevent content tampering, while generating an audit trail that proves it.
+Repackaging is process where that creates a new package from an existing package using exactly the same content while maintaining the integrity of the original package.
+This also needs to adhere to a very secure work flow to prevent content tampering, while also generating an audit trail that proves it was done according to the guidelines.

+ProGet eliminates the complex and tedious manual steps involved in repackaging and has built this into to our software.

-## Repackaging a Package
+## How To Repackage a Package
-ProGet allows users to do this at the click of a button or with a [simple API call](https://inedo.com/support/documentation/proget/reference/api/repackaging).
+Repackaging is a Built-in feature for all Universal Packages in ProGet and can done with a click of a button or with a [simple API call](https://inedo.com/support/documentation/proget/reference/api).
+ProGet eliminates the need to for developers to waste

 To use the ProGet web interface:
 1. Browse to any universal package in ProGet.